math919191/CreativeProject4/README.md

 I somehow messed up the CSS....
 Hopefully this is enough to at least get started.

+the schemas need ISBN s so we can identify them...

 # CreativeProject4
 Last Creative project for CS 260